Git-K3rnel/TryHackMe/Chocolate Factory/README.md

 but we don't have any credentials, and **SQLi** attack does not work here.

-let's fuzz the website with `ffuf` :
+let's FUZZ the website with `ffuf` :

 ```bash
 ffuf -w ~/wordlist/raft-medium-files.txt  -u http://10.10.198.134/FUZZ -fc 403
 ```